hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 }
 ```

-And its converter class `src/main/java/app/InvoiceStatusConverter.java` as:
+And the corresponding converter class `src/main/java/app/InvoiceStatusConverter.java` as:

 ```java
 package app;